dimitrop/dimitrop.github.io/_pages/honors.md

 - **[Attending the 46th Anniversary of the Restoration of Democracy in Greece](/assets/img/invitation.jpeg)**, July 2020.
-  Representing GRNET at the anniversary of the restoration of democracy that took place at the Presidential Palace.
-  The invitation was sent to honor the organization for its major role in Greece's digital transformation during the COVID‑19 outbreak.
+  Represented GRNET at the Presidential Palace during the anniversary of the restoration of democracy.
+The invitation was extended in recognition of the organization's significant contribution to Greece's digital transformation amid the COVID-19 pandemic.

 - **[LASER Workshop Scholarship](http://www.laser-workshop.org/)**,
   October 2013.